logigearcorp/docs.testarchitect.com/content/user-guide/finding-bugs-with-testarchitect/screenshot-recording/_index.md

 With screenshot recording enabled, TestArchitect captures screenshots during test execution.
 It effectively snaps pictures for each UI-interactive action and posts all or some of them to the local test result.

-**Important:** Due to the potentially huge size of a full set of captured screenshots, TestArchitect handles the captured images in the following manner:
+{{<important>}} Due to the potentially huge size of a full set of captured screenshots, TestArchitect handles the captured images in the following manner:

 -   First, you have the option to limit the number of images retained upon conclusion of a test run.
 You configure these settings at the start of execution in the Execute Test dialog box, which is also where screenshot recording is enabled.
 -   Second, snapshots that TestArchitect deems redundant and unnecessary are discarded.